Easy Dutch Oven Pulled Chicken – Mexican Style!

 • lime wedges

 • salad vegetables/salsa.
-I either make a quick pico di gallo or chopped salad with whatever is in my fridge, but think outside the box.
-I sometimes make chicken tikka bowls that have a chopped mango salad with it which I just love!
+I either make a quick pico de gallo or chopped salad with whatever is in my fridge, but think outside the box.
+I sometimes make chicken tikka bowls that have a chopped mango salad with it, which I just love!

 Storage

-To Freeze, again an airtight container that is suitable for freezing with do the trick.
-I meal prep this easy shredded chicken recipe and then divide it into 2+ portions depending on the next few week’s activities.
+To Freeze, again, an airtight container that is suitable for freezing will do the trick.
+I meal prep this easy shredded chicken recipe and then divide it into 2+ portions depending on the next few weeks’ activities.
 It freezes well for up to 3 months.

 Print